Books4cars

 Books4cars is a web-based company in Seattle, Washington, that carries used and rare books related to cars, trucks and motorcycles, such as service manuals, owners manuals and historical books.

+History

 The business was started in 1997 in Detroit, Michigan, from a home collection of books by automotive engineer and mechanic Alex Voss.
 Books4cars relocated to Seattle's Columbia City neighborhood in 2000.